The Mother and the Whore

-The Mother and the Whore (La maman et la putain) is a 1973 French film directed by Jean Eustache and starring Jean-Pierre Léaud, Bernadette Lafont and Françoise Lebrun.
-An examination of the relationships between three characters in a love triangle, it was Eustache's first feature film and is considered his masterpiece.
+The Mother And The Whore (La Maman Et La Putain) is a 1973 French New Wave arthouse romantic drama film directed by Jean Eustache and starring Jean-Pierre Léaud, Bernadette Lafont and Françoise Lebrun.
+The story follows an examination of the relationships between three characters in a love triangle during the late 60s French society.
+It was Eustache's first feature film and is considered his masterpiece.
 Eustache wrote the screenplay drawing inspiration from his own relationships, and shot the film from May to July 1972.
+It is widely considered to be the very last expressive film made out of French New Wave movement.

 The film screened at the 1973 Cannes Film Festival, where it won the Grand Prix.
-With some divided initial critical reaction, it has been championed by later critics and filmmakers.
+With some divided initial critical reaction, it has been championed as tremendous masterpiece by later critics, filmmakers and cinephiles.